Wentworth Arthur Matthew

 Wentworth Arthur Matthew (June 23, 1892 – December 1973), a West Indian immigrant to New York City, was the founder in 1919 of the Commandment Keepers of the Living God, a Black Hebrew congregation.
 It was influenced by the pan-Africanism and black nationalism of Marcus Garvey from Jamaica.
 Matthew developed his congregation along Jewish lines of observance and the theory that they were returning to Judaism as the true Hebrews.
 He incorporated in 1930 and moved the congregation to Brooklyn.
 There he founded the Israelite Rabbinical Academy, teaching and ordaining African-American rabbis.
-His theory of Black Hebrews is not accepted by Jews.
+His belief that Black people are descended from ancient Israelites is not widely accepted by the greater Jewish community.

 According to Matthew, he was born in Lagos, Nigeria.
 Other sources, including his own records, say he was born in St. Kitts, British West Indies.
 He and his family became naturalized United States citizens.

 Early life and education

 Wentworth Arthur Matthew was born in 1892 on Saint Kitts, British West Indies.
 He married his wife Florence (August 29, 1893—July 1980), who was also from the British West Indies.
 They had at least four children together, recorded as follows in their 1927 naturalization records in the United States: